-Our aim is to sell the saplings on as memory trees or occasion trees.
-Our planting in Butterfly Park will alleviate the CO2 that is produced in the city of Hull.
-Our collective goal is to hopefully work in collaboration with the woodland trust to spread our reforestation vision on a wider national scale.
+Our goal is to alleviate the CO2 that is produced in Hull by planting these trees.
+We are looking to hopefully work in collaboration with the Woodland Trust to spread our reforestation vision on a wider national scale.

-Everyone is welcome to join us in the tree planting.
-No matter of race or disability.
-We are all members of planet earth and we all have a carbon footprint.
-If it is even planting of one tree.
-That one tree can absorb 48 pounds per year and sequester one ton of carbon dioxide by the age of 40.
+Everyone is welcome to join us in the tree planting, no matter their race or ability.
+We all live on Planet Earth, we all have a carbon footprint and we can all reduce it to build a better future.
+Even by planting just one tree, you will help to reduce atmospheric CO2 by around 48 pounds per year, locking up one ton of carbon dioxide by the age of 40.

-Our volunteers and board members will be doing the planting of the trees.
-This helps them offset own carbon footprint and also others.
-Giving that most trees will way outlive the people that plant them it will be their own lasting legacy for further generations for year's to come and will over time help to rebalance the atmosphere.
-The act of planting trees will help them to feel better about themselves.
+Most trees will outlive the people that plant them by many years, meaning they will be a lasting, environmentally-positive legacies for further generations for a long time to come.
+The act of planting trees helps people feel positive and productive.
 In future, we hope to encourage even more eco worriers to take action on global warming.

 We are growing trees from saplings bought from Mires Beck charitable organisation.
 Thank you!